Lent (54)

 Read more...

 In Matthew’s Gospel which we have just heard and which really needs no explanation, the passion, death, and resurrection of Jesus is a world-ending event.
 We are told of the violent shaking of the earth that was expected to announce the arrival of the end time.
-The whole …
+The …

 4 min (623 words)